kojix2/LibUI/examples2/README.md

-This directory may eventually contain code that serves the following purposes:
+This directory contains code that refers to widgets and functions via the official libui-ng bindings (and perhaps eventually libui-dev as well).
+The directory serves the following purposes:

 - Provide standalone (working) .rb files that test individual components of the ruby-libui suite, such as the various widgets that are part of (and supported by)